Sam Goldwasser's Xenon Strobe/Flash Stuff, RECENT OFFICIAL VERSION at the upenn.edu site of his. V. 2.70a as of 12/1/2013.

 Instead of reinventing the wheel, you may want to use or hack a commercially available strobe or camera flash.
 Here are some sources, with catalog numbers and descriptions of several strobes, camera flash units, partial strobes/flash units, as well as just parts.
 Most work on low voltage DC.

-You can also look here for sources for flashtubes, trigger transformers, capacitors, and even reflectors. (updated 7/2/20018 for the first time in about 17 years, needs more updating)
+You can also look here for sources for flashtubes, trigger transformers, capacitors, and even reflectors. (updated 5/29/2020, may need more updating)

 If you need to build your own DC-DC converter, you might want to try Some guidelines for estimating appropriate voltages and energy levels for flashtubes if you can't find the flashlamp's actual ratings. (updated 12/17/2018.)